 \subsection{UHV evolution testing}

-In addition to achieving the UHV regime for 3D printed components, outgassing-induced pressure variations and their impact on the pressure requirements for electron–ion trapping were investigated over the course of a month.
-Throughout this time, the turbomolecular pump remained off, while the UHV environment was sustained by the combination of the NEG and sputter-ion pumps.
+In addition to achieving the UHV regime for 3D-printed components, outgassing-induced pressure variations and their impact on the pressure requirements for electron–ion trapping were investigated over the course of a month.
+Throughout this time, the trap driving signals and turbomolecular pump remained off, while the UHV environment was sustained by the combination of the NEG and sputter-ion pumps.
 Figure \ref{fig:Outgassing} shows the long-term pressure evolution, demonstrating stable UHV conditions.
 This measurement was performed as a continuation of the previous test.

-The test began at a base pressure of $\sim 2.9\times10^{-10}$ mbar and, after nearly a month, rose to $< 1.3\times10^{-9}$, still demonstrating the UHV retention behaviour of our 3D-printed components.
+The test began at a base pressure of $\sim 2.9\times10^{-10}$ mbar and, after nearly a month, rose to $< \qty{1.3E-9}{mbar}$, still demonstrating the UHV retention behaviour of our 3D-printed components.
 In this configuration, the sputter-ion/NEG pump remains the core pumping element.
-However, the finite sorption capacity of zirconium-based NEG alloys ultimately limits performance, as they absorb active gases such as \ce{H2}, \ce{CO}, \ce{CO2}, \ce{O2}, and \ce{H2O}.
+However, the finite sorption capacity of zirconium-based NEG alloys ultimately limits performance, as they absorb gases such as \ce{H2}, \ce{CO}, \ce{CO2}, \ce{O2}, and \ce{H2O}.
 During extended operation, species such as \ce{CO} and \ce{H2O} can saturate the bulk of the getter, reducing pumping efficiency and leading to a gradual pressure increase despite sputtering.
 This is probably the case of pressure increase after 2 weeks of operation in the SIp regime visible in pressure evolution graph Figure \ref{fig:Outgassing}.

 This effect can be mitigated by periodic chamber baking with the turbomolecular pump on, which helps desorb accumulated gases.
 While large NEG pumps relative to chamber volume can maintain performance for long periods, smaller getters in gas-rich environments experience faster saturation and pressure drift.